How to do a cash flow forecast for your business

 Cash flow forecasting should be something you do consistently to give you a clear picture of your business finances.
 Without this knowledge, you cannot confidently make decisions that impact your business and its future.

-Knowing you have the cash to comfortably keep your business operating and spare cash reserves to take advantage of market opportunities when they present themselves or hire extra staff to support operations over seasonal periods is vital to business success.
+Knowing you have the cash to comfortably keep your business operating and spare cash reserves to take advantage of market opportunities when they present themselves, or hire extra staff to support operations over seasonal periods, is vital to business success.

 If you’re interested in exploring your business finance options to support a healthy cash flow, we have plenty of products to suit your needs.
 Our free loan comparison tool helps UK business owners find and compare lender offers in one place.